×

 But at the end of the day, your users will definitely appreciate you taking the time to cater their experience – and keep coming back for more.

-Parasite is the first foreign film to win an Academy Award for best picture.
-It achieved this incredible feat in part due to its subtitles.
+Parasite is the first foreign film to win an Academy Award for best picture, achieving this incredible feat in part due to its subtitles.
 Otherwise, no one would have been able to understand the film.

 The primary benefits of subtitles include improving accessibility and increasing reach to capitalise on new markets.
 Subtitles are intrinsically tied to dubbing – there is even some contention on which is superior!